RomainDesmidt/RevEventPlanner/Readme.md

 store list ?

 difficult:
-ui / ux design, must be easier to use compared to an existing event planner like phpraider or so
+ui / ux design, must be easier, funnier to use compared to an existing event planner like phpraider or so

 possible gem use